xinhe97/academic-kickstart/content/authors/admin/_index.md

 ### News

 - We are organizing **2026 USTC Frontiers in Finance Conference** [Call For Paper](https://ffcconf.org)
-- The paper *"Factor Investing and the Integration of Equity and Corporate Bond Markets"* is scheduled to present at AsianFA 2026 (Seoul), CES China Annual Conference 2026 (Chengdu), and Hong Kong Conference on Fintech and AI in Finance 2026.
+- The paper *"Factor Investing and the Integration of Equity and Corporate Bond Markets"* is scheduled to present at Tsinghua PBCSF, AsianFA 2026 (Seoul), CES China Annual Conference 2026 (Chengdu), and Hong Kong Conference on Fintech and AI in Finance 2026.
 - Research Students:
 Actively hiring research students interested in Quantamental Investment, with background from FIN/MATH/ORMS/STAT.